There are so many tools available to help you run your business. It’s hard to know what to choose.

 Hootsuite – I use the free version of Hootsuite to read and interact on Twitter.
 I have various streams, including my Home Feed, @ mentions, retweets, and several lists in an at-a-glance view, which makes it easy to stay organized.
 I also use Hootsuite for some Twitter scheduling.

 Buffer – Before I started using Post Planner, I used the free version of Buffer for most of my Twitter scheduling.
 It’s just easy and I like the way it spaces tweets out during the day at optimal times.
 I had an automation set up with IFTTT, Google Calendar, and Buffer that lets me schedule a month’s worth of tweets at a time AND schedule repeating tweets for free.

-Tailwind – I also use Tailwind to schedule pins from time to time.
-It has a couple of features I like that aren’t available in BoardBooster.
+Tailwind – I use Tailwind to schedule pins.
+If you are serious about marketing on Pinterest, then a scheduler is a must-have.
 1) Tailwind will notify if you if you are scheduling a duplicate pin to a specific board.
 Love that!
 2) Tailwind also has Tribes, which are groups of people who share each other’s pins.